Peace, Politics & Development

 Clive is an English Labour politician who has been the Member of Parliament for Norwich South since 2015.
 He was appointed as Shadow Defence Secretary in 2016.
 Before being elected to the House of Commons Clive was a BBC News TV reporter for more than a decade beginning as a BBC News trainee, eventually becoming the chief political reporter of BBC Look East.

-Gavin is a British Conservative Party politician and was elected at the 2010 general election as Member of Parliament (MP) for South Staffordshire.
-He was parliamentary private secretary (PPS) to Patrick McLoughlin as Secretary of State for Transport and was then appointed Parliamentary Private Secretary to the then Prime Minister David Cameron in October 2013.
-Gavin was appointed the Government Chief Whip in July 2016.
+Gavin is a British Conservative Party politician and was appointed as the Defence Secretary in November 2017.
+He was elected at the 2010 general election as Member of Parliament (MP) for South Staffordshire.
+He was the parliamentary private secretary (PPS) to Patrick McLoughlin as Secretary of State for Transport and was then appointed Parliamentary Private Secretary to the then Prime Minister David Cameron in October 2013.
+Gavin was the Government Chief Whip from July 2016 to October 2017.

 Yerlan Aukenov, Deputy Akim (Mayor) of Almaty, Kazakhstan